matthewaubert/library/README.md

 I later updated the project by refactoring the Book constructor function to instead use ES6 class syntax for simple practice.

+I additionally later updated the project by writing logic in JavaScript for live inline form validation using the Constraint Validation API.

 ## Understand the Problem

 It is a simple library application in which a user can add books to their collection, including information concerning the title, author, number of pages, and whether or not they have read the book yet.
 The added books will be displayed as "cards" on the screen for the user to see.